 During registration, you will receive courtesy vouchers.
 These vouchers are to be used when a carpool member must drive and park alone.
 In this instance, you must park at a designated garage (Saratoga, Penn, Baltimore Grand, or Pearl) in an unreserved parking space.

 New members can be added to an existing carpool at any time.
 Keep in mind they must already have a University monthly parking permit.

-The purpose of the carpool program is to reduce the number of cars on the road thereby reducing traffic congestion and air pollution.
+The purpose of the carpool program is to reduce the number of cars on the road, thereby reducing traffic congestion and air pollution.

 An individual may opt out of a carpool program at any time.
 Individuals opting out must return their unused courtesy vouchers to PTS.
-Keep in mind the participant leaving the program will have to return to the department liaison to obtain parking again and may be placed on a waiting list.
+Keep in mind that the participant leaving the program will have to return to the department liaison to obtain parking again and might be placed on a waiting list.

-Those organizations that have a reciprocal relationship with the University such as the University of Maryland Medical Center, The Maryland Institute for Emergency Medical Services Systems (MIEMSS), and WPPC.
+Those organizations that have a reciprocal relationship with the University, such as the University of Maryland Medical Center, the Maryland Institute for Emergency Medical Services Systems (MIEMSS), and WPPC.

 The University of Maryland, Baltimore is the founding campus of the University System of Maryland.

 620 W. Lexington St., Baltimore, MD 21201 | 410-706-3100